Skip to content

 Negotiated Exit

 Often, the criminal complaint is a tool to force a negotiation (share buyout, dissolution).
-We understand the power game and use the criminal process to place our client (partner or administrator) in the optimal position of strength to negotiate their exit.
+We understand the power game and use criminal proceedings to place our client (partner or administrator) in the optimal position of strength to negotiate their exit.

 Our Process: From Consultation to Verdict